hb9kns/NEMO/NEMO/static/howtos/equiresp.md

 all users logging in to NEMO.
 The `Alert` page should be self-explanatory.

+*Due to date/time entry issues, this is not yet working.*
+FIRST-Lab team members can use the `Alert` section in the "Detailed Administration" pull-down.

 ## Email (inactive)

 The `Email` page allows to send a message to all users, to those who are